Marwan951/E-Commerec/README.md

 - **Checkout Process**
   - Validates:
     - Cart is not empty.
     - All items are in stock and not expired.
-(In progress)
     - Customer has sufficient balance.
   - Computes:
     - Subtotal (sum of item prices × quantities)